mantidproject/mantid/docs/source/algorithms/RemoveExpDecay-v1.rst

 This algorithm removes the exponential time decay from the specified muon spectra, leaving the rest unchanged.
 By default, all the spectra in a workspace will be corrected.
+If the detector records a total of zero counts (i.e. the detector is dead) then the output will be all zeros for that detector.

 The formula for removing the exponential decay is given by: